palewire/django-calaccess-technical-documentation/docs/apps/calaccess_processed/managementcommands.rst

                                                 [--pythonpath PYTHONPATH]
                                                 [--traceback] [--no-color]

-    Load the Candidacy models from records extracted from Form501Filings.
+    Load the OCD Candidacy model with data extracted from the Form501Filing model.

     optional arguments:
       -h, --help            show this help message and exit